 * HK Electric Investments to offer 4.43 bln units in HK$5.45-HK$6.30 range

 * Investment trust to pay yield of 6.26 pct-7.24 pct in 2014

-HONG KONG, Jan 13 Li Ka-shing's Power Assets Holdings Ltd downsized a Hong Kong IPO of its electricity business by nearly one-third to $3.6 billion, a sign that valuations for upcoming deals in the city will need to remain conservative to lure investors.
+HONG KONG, Jan 12 Li Ka-shing's Power Assets Holdings Ltd slashed the size of a Hong Kong initial public offering of its electricity business by nearly one-third to $3.6 billion because of a lower expected valuation and its decision to keep a large stake in the business.

 The IPO will be only the third in the city by a single-investment trust, following HKT Trust, spun off from telecoms group PCCW Ltd, and hotel owner Langham Hospitality Investments Ltd.

 Power Assets said it received initial commitments worth nearly $1.34 billion from two investors for the IPO.

 Government-owned State Grid Corp of China agreed to make the largest commitment as a cornerstone investor, pledging up to HK$10 billion, while Oman Investment Fund agreed to buy HK$387.5 million, the filing said.